goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - All the onboarded NPCs of the Spotlight platform will be the users of the Networking HUB.
 - Networking HUB will feed stream data which will help the Candidate NPC allocation
-- Post Non Profit Services, Events, Create Channels etc., -Push Notifications to NPCs based on Matching, Likes, Interest, Post etc., Next Phase Scope
+- Post Non Profit Services, Events, Create Channels etc.,
+- Push Notifications to NPCs based on Matching, Likes, Interest, Post etc.,

+#### Next Phase Scope
 - Chatting Service on the HUB.
 - Onboarded Candidate can have just the Read only View to gain knowledge of the NP Community activities happening based on the Geo-Location.
 - Candidate can show up interest to participate and contribute in NP Community services but this needs Mentor approval.